 "The Amazon Marketplace serves as a sort of newspaper classified ad section, connecting potential consumers with eager sellers in an efficient, modern, streamlined manner," the judge wrote.
 "It cannot be liable to the Oberdorfs under a strict products liability theory." (via CNBC)

-Online marketplaces need a Terms of Service agreements to outline what they are and are not responsible for to protect them from risk.
+Online marketplaces need Terms of Service agreements to outline what they are and are not responsible for to protect them from risk.

 2. To Protect Your Intellectual Property